Key Takeaways

 • Long-term vendor risk: Acquisitions change companies.
 Leadership shifts, product priorities evolve, and support structures realign.
 Enterprise buyers should ask Locus directly how the Ingka relationship affects product investment, support tiers, and data governance.

 We're not saying the acquisition is bad.
 Being backed by a EUR 41.5 billion retail group provides stability and investment capacity.
-But it's a material fact that belongs in any pricing evaluation, and it's conspicuously absent from most Locus-published content.

 How Locus Platform Pricing Works